green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 WantedBy=multi-user.target
 ```

 As you can see *Restart* is set to never.
-The reason is, that the docker dameon will restart the containers by itself.
-The `systemd` script is only needed
-to start the container once on reboot.
+The reason is that the docker dameon will restart the containers by itself.
+The `systemd` script is only needed to start the container once on reboot.

 As you can see we also reference the `/home/USERNAME/startup-docker.sh` file which `systemd` expects to be in your home directory.